daptin/daptin/docs_markdown/docs/tables/index.md

 # Tables

-List of all the entities available are listed here.
+!!! note

-Click the wrench icon to add or remove table columns.
+    Click the wrench icon to edit table definition page.

+Tables are the basic building objects in Daptin.
+Table has a name, list of fields/columns and relaions to other tables.

+!!! note
-Clicking on the table row will take you to the data browser page.
+    Clicking on the row will take you to the data browser page.